ArweaveAlex/arc-pools/README.md

 Then start at the step above of modifying the config to your needs and follow the rest of the creation process outlined above.

-Which pool you are creating is driven by the <poolId> you feed to the CLI
+Which pool you are creating is driven by the <pool id> you feed to the CLI

 ## Mining artifacts into a pool